-Although not required by law, the Plan's actuary recommended in the January 1, 2017 Valuation, and past valuations, that the Board of Trustees consider moving towards contributing based on a more actuarially sound funding policy which they refer to as the "Actuarial Math Funding Policy".
-This would include: 1) funding 100 percent of the normal cost on the entry age normal cost basis; 2) using an actuarial value of assets to help mitigate contribution volatility; and 3) pay off the unfunded actuarial accrued liability over a period of 20 years using layered amortization.
-The Valuation notes that complying with this methodology would result in a total contribution of 34.89 percent, as opposed to the current contribution total of

-30.029 percent [18.019 % paid by the CTA (net of the 6% credit for bond repayment) and 12.010% paid by employees].
-As noted earlier, the Plan adopted one of the recommended changes by changing the asset method from the Market Value of Assets to a 5-year smoothed Actuarial Value of Assets.
+Although not required by law, the Plan's actuary recommended in the January 1, 2018 Valuation, and past valuations, that the Board of Trustees consider moving towards contributing based on a more actuarially sound funding policy which they refer to as the "Actuarial Math Funding Policy".
+This would include: 1) funding 100 percent of the normal cost on the entry age normal cost basis; and 2) pay off the unfunded actuarial accrued liability over a period of 20 years using layered amortization.
+The Valuation notes that complying with this methodology would result in a total contribution of 34.61 percent, as opposed to the current contribution total of 30.029 percent [18.019 % paid by the CTA (net of the 6% credit for bond repayment) and 12.010% paid by employees].